jac0b-w/spotify-shuffle/README.md

-I constantly see people complain about the spotify shuffle algorithm so here's my solution. <br>
+ I constantly see people complain about the spotify shuffle algorithm so here's my solution.<br>
-This shuffles your playlist completely randomly so you don't get the same songs over and over again <br>
+This program shuffles your playlist completely randomly and creates a queue so you don't listen to the same songs over and over again.<br>
 <br>
 Go to https://developer.spotify.com/dashboard/ <br>
 Create an app<br>